katherinecory/self-branding-woes/README.md

-# selfbrandingwoes
+# Self Branding Woes
-A blog about the process of creating a new brand and website
+A blog about the process of creating a new brand and website for my own business.